AbbasPak/K-Means-Clustering-in-psychology-Case-study/Clustering methods.md

 ### How DBSCAN Works
 DBSCAN requires two parameters:
 1.	eps (ε): Defines the neighborhood radius around a data point.
 Points within this radius are considered neighbors.
 Choosing the right value is crucial; too small, and many points will be marked as noise; too large, and distinct clusters may merge.
+One way to find the eps value is based on the *k-distance graph*.
 2. MinPts: The minimum number of points required to form a dense region.
 This value should generally be at least the number of dimensions plus one.
+The larger the dataset, the larger value of MinPts must be chosen.
+The minimum value of MinPts must be chosen at least 3.

 ### Key Concepts
 DBSCAN classifies points into three categories: